-Mr. Holloman will receive the targeted amount.
+- (3) Mr. Holloman is eligible for an annual cash incentive and a long-term equity incentive award based on the achievement of targeted Cintas EPS and sales growth for operations within his responsibility and the accomplishment of certain non-financial goals outlined by the Compensation Committee.
+If Cintas meets the targeted EPS and targeted sales growth for operations within his responsibility and Mr. Holloman achieves his individual goals, Mr. Holloman will receive the targeted amount.
 This amount can decrease to 0% or increase up to 200% of the targeted amount, depending on the extent to which these goals are achieved.
 If the goals up to certain levels are not met, no incentive will be paid.
-Restricted stock and non-qualified stock options awarded will be granted pursuant to the terms and conditions of the 2005 Equity Compensation Plan.

-- (5) Stock option portion of the fiscal 2010 Executive Incentive Plan. - (6) Restricted stock portion of the fiscal 2010 Executive Incentive Plan. - (7) The exercise price of an option is equal to the closing stock price on the date of grant.
+Restricted stock and non-qualified stock options awarded will be granted pursuant to the terms and conditions of the 2005 Equity Compensation Plan. - (4) One-time restricted stock grant described on page 21, which will vest three years from the date of grant. - (5) Stock option portion of the fiscal 2011 Executive Incentive Plan, which will vest at a rate of 33% per year, beginning on the third anniversary of the date of grant and ending on the fifth anniversary of the date of grant. - (6) Restricted stock portion of the fiscal 2011 Executive Incentive Plan, which will vest three years from the date of grant. - (7) One-time non-qualified option grant described on page 20, which will vest at a rate of 33% per year, beginning on the third anniversary of the date of grant and ending on the fifth anniversary of the date of grant. - (8) The exercise price of an option is equal to the closing stock price on the date of grant.

-OUTSTANDING EQUITY AWARDS AT FISCAL 2010 YEAR-END
+OUTSTANDING EQUITY AWARDS AT FISCAL 2011 YEAR-END

-The following table provides information regarding unexercised stock options and unvested stock awards held by our named executive officers as of May 31, 2010:
+The following table provides information regarding unexercised stock options and unvested stock awards held by our named executive officers as of May 31, 2011: